tombell/moniker/README.md

 # moniker

-CLI app to rename MP3 files according to ID3v2 tags.
+A command-line tool to rename MP3 files according to ID3v2 tags.

 ## Installation